 Saracco confirmed the agency received a formal complaint and is working with authorities, who have 15 days to respond.

 Migrants making the journey north are often prayed upon by criminal organizations or in some cases by the authorities themselves.
 Central Americans are particularly vulnerable, experts and officials say.

 “It is something that has always existed, but people are afraid to report it,” Saracco said.
 “They fear deportation and come with the idea that they have to put up with everything in order to fulfill their dream.”

 The commission has received reports of incidents in the Benjamin Hill area, about 90 miles south of Nogales, he said, where the train tracks cross and migrants get off one train to either head to Nogales or to Altar.
 About two years ago they had an incident involving Honduran immigrants who were taken by municipal police officers to a nearby ranch to be extorted.
 Four officers were imprisoned for extortion and kidnapping, while one remains at large, he said.

 In Thursday night’s incident, Conrad said, the armed men went through the immigrants’ belongings, taking their money and cell phones, before locking them in a room and threatening to deport them.
 After approximately 90 minutes the group left.

 Shelter residents called the city’s emergency number for help, but instead of aid the original group returned.

-They came in and asked who made the call, the migrant from Central Mexico said Saturday in a telephone interview.
+They came in and asked who made the call, the migrant from Guadalajara said Saturday in a telephone interview.
 When they refused to say, the intruders took a picture of every migrant at the shelter and said they would be beaten or killed if any of them talked.

 “Many of the immigrants left immediately because they were afraid,” the man said.
 He decided to stay to report the crime and was threatened again Saturday morning as he left the comedor, a space where the Kino Border Initiative feeds migrants near the border.